• Disease Overview

 Disease Overview

-Fibrolamellar carcinoma is a rare form of cancer that affects the liver.
-Unlike most cancers of the liver, it occurs with greater frequency in adolescents and young adults who are otherwise healthy.
-There are often no symptoms or signs of the disorder for a long time.
-Symptoms that can develop include abdominal pain, unintended weight loss, and a general feeling of poor health (malaise).
-Treatment is usually through surgical removal (resection) of the tumor.
-When surgery is not possible or is unsuccessful, then other therapies may be considered.
-Recurrence following successful surgical removal of a tumor can occur, meaning that sometimes the tumor can come back after it was removed.
-The exact, underlying cause of this disorder is unknown.
+Fibrolamellar carcinoma is a rare type of liver cancer.
+Unlike most cancers of the liver, it often affects teenagers and young adults who are otherwise healthy.
+Many people have no symptoms for a long time.
+When symptoms do appear, they may include abdominal (belly) pain, unplanned weight loss, or feeling tired and unwell (malaise).
+Treatment is usually surgery to remove the tumor (resection).
+When surgery is not possible or does not work, other therapies may be tried.
+Even after successful surgery, the cancer can sometimes come back (recurrence).
+The exact underlying cause of this disorder is unknown.

 • Next section >